szevzol/vim/README.md

 exec "source " .
 VIMDIR . "/rc/vimrc"
 ```

-* Create symlink ~/.vim that will link to the vim repo:
+* Create ~/.vim as a symlink that points to the vim repo:

 ```sh
 ln -s ~/etc/vim ~/.vim
 ```

-* Create ~/etc/vim/rc/vimrc.private.
+* Create vimrc.private inside the repo.
+In example it will be ~/etc/vim/rc/vimrc.private.
 It should contain setting of runtimepath.